MSeptianJ/MSeptianJ/README.md

   </a>
 </p> -->

----

 ## About Me

 - I'm a web programmer with a few kind of hobby
 - I mainly use javascript specifically react.js
 - recently i start learning about object detection for my final end task on my university
 - i can use python ... kinda
-- One of my hobby is photography tho i am lazy in editing
+- One of my hobby is photography, especially cosplayer portrait
 - right now i am mainly focus on finishing my university

 ---